timothyhinrichs/timothyhinrichs.github.io/_posts/2015-01-23-congress-relevant-research-papers.md

 Keywords:           Congress, OpenStack, Policy
 Quotes Language:    english
 layout:             post
+fullview:           false
 ---

-While perusing the latest research conference proceedings, I found a number of papers relevant to [Congress][1].
+While perusing the 2014 research conference proceedings, I found a number of papers relevant to [Congress][1].
+In this post I've cited each paper, given a quick overview of the main ideas, and described why it is relevant to Congress.
+The hope is that some of the core ideas in these papers will be springboards to help us address similar issues in Congress.

 Here are the conferences I surveyed.

 * Computer Security: [Oakland][oakland2014], [Usenix Security][usenix2014], [NDSS][ndss2014], [CCS][ccs2014], [CSF][csf2014]
 * Programming languages: [POPL][popl2014], [PLDI][pldi2014]